suker/Data-Analytics-Certificate/README.md

 Across industries, these data-driven approaches (*enfoques basados en datos*) have been employed by professionals to make informed business decisions (*decisiones comerciales informadas*)and attain organizational success.

-## DATA ECOSYSTEMs
+## UNDERSTANDING THE DATA ECOSYSTEM

-The various elements that interact with one another in order to produce, manage, store, organize, analyze and share data.
+**The various elements that interact with one another in order to produce, manage, store, organize, analyze and share data.**

-## Difference between Data Scientists vs Data Analyst
+### Difference between Data Scientists vs Data Analyst

 #### Data science